Abnormal Vaginal Bleeding - Topic Overview

 - Polycystic ovary syndrome (PCOS) is a hormone imbalance that interferes with normal

-ovulation which can cause abnormal bleeding.
+ovulation and can cause abnormal bleeding.

 - Medicines, such as